eitanturok/eitanturok.github.io/_drafts/2024-01-09-faster-dynamic-programming.md

     ([x_j - x_i] - l)^2
 $$

 These three recurrence relations are all the exact same, except for their cost matrices $w$.
-Why?
-What does this mean?
+Interesting -- what does this mean?

 In 1985 two researchers Daniel Hirschberg and Lawrence Larmore noticed the same thing: numerous DP problems have identical recurrence relations and differ only in the cost matrix $w$.
 Could it be that many famous DP problems are the exact same except for the cost of transitioning from one item $x_i$ to another $x_j$?
-What a fascinating idea, perhaps on some fundamental level many DP problems seem to be one and the same (up to the cost matrix $w$).
+What a wild idea...

-But what is this recurrence relation that keeps on appearing everywhere?
-Take a closer look.
-This recurrence relation has a fundamental structure: given a sequence of items, find the subsequence of items which have the minimum weight or cost.
-For instance: $\text{LIS}$ wants the longest subsequence of integers that is strictly increasing; $\text{CC}$ wants the smallest subsequence of coins that equal $n$ cents; $\text{AR}$ wants the cheapest subsequence of airports that allow us to fly from $x_0$ to $x_n$.
+Take a closer look at this recurrence relation and we see a certain structure arise: given a sequence of items, this recurrence relation tries to find the subsequence of items which have the minimum weight or cost.
+For instance:

+* $\text{LIS}$ wants the longest subsequence of integers that is strictly increasing
+* $\text{CC}$ wants the smallest subsequence of coins that equal $n$ cents
+* $\text{AR}$ wants the cheapest subsequence of airports that allow us to fly from $x_0$ to $x_n$.

 All of these DP problems want to find the minimum weight subsequence of items.
 Hirschberg and Larmore thus named this DP problem the least weight subsequence problem or $\text{LWS}$.

 Formally, $\text{LWS}$ is defined as follows: